Minh-Nguyen-0401/Glassdoor-Data-Preprocessing-And-EDA-Project/README.md

-# DS-Job-Postings-Glassdoor-Data-Preprocessing-Project
+# DS-Job-Postings-Glassdoor-Data-Preprocessing-&-Analysis-Project
 ## Project Overview

 Welcome to the Glassdoor Data Science Job Postings Project!
 This project aims to explore a dataset focusing on data science job postings sourced from Glassdoor, a leading platform for job seekers and employers.
 The dataset provides comprehensive insights into various aspects of data science job postings, including job titles, salary estimations, job descriptions, company ratings, and more.

 ## About the Dataset

-The <a href="https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor">dataset</a>, scraped from Glassdoor's website, presents a rich but initially unstructured and messy collection of data.
-It comprises several crucial columns:
+<a href="https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor">The dataset</a>, scraped from Glassdoor's website, presents a rich but initially unstructured and messy collection of data.
+It originally comprises several crucial columns:

 - **`Job Title`**: Title of the job posting.
 - **`Salary Estimation`**: Salary range for each specific job.